KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 <figcaption>The help function</figcaption>
 </figure>

-Let's try our help function.
+Let’s try our help function.
 To be able to run the script, we have to add execution mode (+x) on it with the command `chmod`.

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/usage-try.png" alt="" />
 <figcaption>Help function</figcaption>
 </figure>

-Pretty cool, isn't it ?
+Pretty cool, isn’t it ?

 _Note, if you get a couple of errors like "./optimize.sh: line 2: $'\r' : command not found", you have to turn line endings in Unix mode.
 To do so, open `optimize.sh` in Sublime Text 2 and go to View > Line endings > Unix._

 ### Main function

-And now, let's create the main function.
-We won't deal with `--no-stats` and `--quiet` parameters for now.
-Below is the skeleton of our main function; it might looks complicated but it's really not trust me.
+And now, let’s create the main function.
+We won’t deal with `--no-stats` and `--quiet` parameters for now.
+Below is the skeleton of our main function; it might looks complicated but it’s really not trust me.

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/main.png" alt="" />